Research in Hydrogeology

 Do the projects described earlier on this page sound interesting to you?
 Perhaps you should think about joining the UCSC Hydrogeology Research group.
 UCSC is a great institution, the Earth and Planetary Sciences Department is among the best in the world, and Santa Cruz is a wonderful place to live, work, and play.
 Please read the information below pertaining to your educational and professional status and contact me if you would like to contribute to our research program.
 Note: I am especially keen on enhancing diversity in STEM fields and working with students and post-docs who have overcome hardships in achieving academic excellence.
 I am committed to making research, teaching, and technical opportunities available to all applicants who demonstrate creativity, skill, and determination.

 Postdoctoral Research Opportunities in Hydrogeology at UCSC

-I may consider hiring a postdoc, depends on project development and funding.
+I might consider hiring a postdoc, depends on project development and funding.
 Work could include either land-based hydrogeology or subseafloor studies.
 You can tell me if you have an idea and/or are interested in writing a proposal.

 MINIMUM QUALIFICATIONS: Ph.D. in hydrogeology, geology, geochemistry, geophysics, engineering or a related field; strong computational skills (including code development/modification and/or visualization); strong labotatory and/or field skills and interests; keen interest in an academic/research career; no more than three years of previous postdoctoral research experience; ability to work independently and as part of a team; strong communication (writing, speaking) and interpersonal skills.